ahyconsulting/stories/_posts/2019-04-27-hertz-sues-accenture-for-breach-of-contract.md

 #### 02. Non Responsive Web Experience

-As per the contract, Accenture was supposed to delivery a fully responsive web experience but missed some resolution on tablets.
+As per the contract, Accenture was supposed to deliver a fully responsive web experience but missed some resolution on tablets.
 This is one of the most mind-boggling allegations as making the websites any-device ready and responsive is fundamentals and core needs of any website.

 Accenture demanded additional hundreds of thousands of dollars to get this fixed, as per Hertz.